 The Truman National Security Project featured me in The Truman Bulletin Member Spotlight (May 2020 Issue).
 They asked me about Immigration and COVID-19.
 Here is how the conversation went.
 How is Trump’s xenophobia and rhetoric impacting immigrants during the pandemic?
-It is important for Americans to understand that in times of pandemic our health depends, to… Continue reading Immigration & COVID-19
+It is important for Americans to understand that in times of pandemics our health depends, to… Continue reading Immigration & COVID-19

 By Eliane Fersan, Kai Golden published in the CSII Immigrant Integration Wire.
 Better known as “Remain in Mexico,” the Migrant Protection Protocol (MPP), which went into effect January 2019, is a duplicitous non-entrée policy masquerading as a humanitarian solution meant to address the thousands of Central American asylum seekers at the U.S. –Mexico border.

 By Blanca Ramirez, Jody Agius Vallejo and Eliane Fersan.
 Published in the CSII Immigrant Integration Wire.
 The Family Separation executive order, and increasing immigration enforcement, will have significant long-term human costs and broad societal impacts.
 Here are three facts about migration, family separation, and the broader societal consequences of immigrant detention.

 As an Arab woman, I have suffered from the stigma associated with menstruation in general in addition to a severe chronic endometriosis which incapacitated me several days, sometimes weeks every month.
 In fact, the assumption that menstruation should be painful and women are expected to go through it without complaining, suppressed me from seeking treatment for… Continue reading Women’s Health: The Stigma of Menstruation

 When Lebanon’s Government agencies are too coward to uphold the constitution and protect the LGBTQ community, brave voices stand up for equal rights!
 Thank you Elie Fares!